mehulagg/gitlab/doc/user/application_security/dast/index.md

 The site profile is updated with the edited details.

 #### Delete a site profile

+> **Note:** If a site profile is linked to a security policy, a user will not have the ability to delete the profile from this page.
+Please look at the [Security Orchestration](../../project/clusters/protect/security_orchestration/index.md) section for more information

 To delete an existing site profile: